The Types of Atrial Fibrillation

 This chronic AFib cannot be corrected by treatments.
 The question will be whether long-term medication is the correct treatment method to control your heart rate and lower your risk of stroke.

-This type of AFib is due to a problem with your heart valve.
+This cause of AFib is due to a problem with your heart valve.
 There are various problems: valvular stenosis (stiffening of one of the valves), regurgitation (a heart valve isn’t closing properly and lets some blood flow the wrong way), or issues with an artificial heart valve.

 This simply means the cause isn’t due to a problem with your heart valves.